Marion County Florida assistance programs.

 Other community clinics in the area include Bellam Medical Clinic - Dunnellon, FL (352) 465-1199, Citra Family Health - Citra (352) 595-7777.

-Marion County Senior Services ((352) 620-3501 offers such assistance as Community Care for the Elderly, Emergency Home Energy Bill Assistance, local services programs (ADA Medicaid Waiver, ALE Medicaid Waiver, and the CDC + Program), Food Pantries, Counseling, and more.
+Marion County Senior Services ((352) 620-3501 offers such assistance as Community Care for the Elderly.
+There are also grants as part of Emergency Home Energy Bill Assistance, local services programs (ADA Medicaid Waiver, ALE Medicaid Waiver, and the CDC + Program), Food Pantries, Counseling, and more.

 Several churches, charities and non-profit centers distribute free food, groceries, and meals to the low income and needy in the community.
 Items such as fruits, vegetables, breads, and meats are distributed to people of all backgrounds and income levels.
 Some of the leading agencies include Citra First United Methodist Church ((352) 595-3151) as well as Community Of Gratitude (dial (352) 288-3499).

-There are other food distribution centers and programs in the county.
+There are other free food pantry distribution centers and programs in the county.
 They focus on low income families as well as children and the elderly.
-Or click here to find additional food pantries.
+Or click here to find additional Marion County free food pantries